 Icy roads prevented the pastor from going to the church immediately.
-Instead, he asked a member who lives next door to check on the buildings.
-He reported back that the damage was severe, and the ceilings caved in.
+Instead, he asked a member who lives next store to check on buildings.
+He reported back that the damage was severe and the ceilings caved in.

 “We had a tremendous amount of support from the church,” Muckleroy said.
 “They stepped up and helped us get everything moved.
 We’re grateful for all the help we had.”